 The relevant PIs for each sector are shown in Table 4-2 below.
 The following paragraphs provide a brief overview of each sector and description of the relevant PIs.
-An Impact Assessment Framework and preliminary guidelines and methods for assessing impacts are presented in Chapter 5.
+An Impact Assessment Framework and preliminary guidelines and methods for assessing impacts are presented in Chapter 6.
+More detailed background information and evaluation methods for each sector can be found in Appendix E.

-3.3 Environment
+4.3 Environment